 As their lives spiral deeper into danger, Sadie must find the strength to fight back—not just for herself, but for Elana—before a predator can strike again.

 I wholeheartedly recommend this poignant YA book about friendship and the trust involved in sharing our truest selves.
-It’s definitely worth a look.
+If Girl in Pieces left you breathless, The Cutting Edge of Friendship is an absolute must-read.
 In fact, don’t miss Khristina Chess’s other novels about self harm through eating disorders, such as The Delinquent Hero and Hollow Beauty.
 This author is on my list of Best YA Authors to Binge on Kindle Unlimited because she tackles so many tough topics with heart.

 Willow by Julia Hoban